 What type of dentures look the most natural?

 Dentures made of porcelain materials look like natural teeth.
-In the case of partial dentures, the porcelain materials may be color-matched to remaining natural teeth.
-The porcelain will match your desired tooth shade if you receive complete dentures.
-Additionally, dentures are shaped like natural teeth for the most aesthetically pleasing look.
+In the case of partial dentures, the porcelain materials may be color-matched to the remaining natural teeth.
+The porcelain will match your desired tooth shade if you get complete dentures.
+Dentures are also shaped like natural teeth for the most aesthetically pleasing look.

 What is a better option than dentures?